rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 w whole
 w weysse
-25 This must be distinguished from VV or vv as a combination of a vowel and a consonant as in the examples VVLT or vvlt (vult, “he wants”) and VVA or vva (uva, “grape.
+25 This must be distinguished from VV or vv as a combination of a vowel and a consonant as in the examples VVLT or vvlt (vult, "he wants") and VVA or vva (uva, "grape.
 Descriptive Cataloging of Rare Materials (Books) 193 APPENDIX H. INDIVIDUAL AND SPECIAL ISSUES OF SERIALS Apply these guidelines when creating a bibliographic record for an individual or